Mobile Browser Testing – What is it and When is it Done?

 The applications downloaded on your smartphone before you start using them are known as Native applications.
 The Native applications are platform-specific.
 The development of IOS applications is different from that of Android.
 Native Applications are more secure; they keep most of the data on the device only and not over the internet.

 They are advanced versions of Mobile web applications.
 Hybrid applications are a blend of native and mobile web applications.
 These applications can be downloaded and have access to all device features such as camera, contact list, etc.

 What is browser testing?

-Hitting the URL on the desktop and launching the site is known as Browser testing.
-The same URL can be used to test across all browsers such as Firefox, Chrome, IE, Safari, and Opera, etc. and functionality can be accessed.
+Browser testing is known as hitting the URL on the desktop and launching the site.
+The exact URL can be used to test across all browsers, and functionality can be accessed.

 What is the difference between browser and Mobile Web browser testing?

 During browser testing, you need to hit the URL on a browser on a desktop/laptop and access that particular application.

 In mobile web browser testing, you can hit the URL on the browser of your phone and access the application.